The Chile star is flattered by reported interest from los Blancos and says he has not yet renewed his contract with the Bianconeri.

-And the 26-year-old has admitted he is flattered by reports of their interest and refused to pour cold water on the latest round of transfer speculation.
+The 26-year-old has admitted he is flattered by reports of the interest from Madrid and refused to pour cold water on the latest round of transfer speculation.

-"I am honoured that a big club [like Real Madrid] is interested.
+"I am honored that a big club [like Real Madrid] is interested.
 They would seduce every player [into joining them]," he told Gazzetta dello Sport.

 Vidal's current deal with Antonio Conte's side expires in the summer of 2016 and Vidal remains open as to what his next move will be.

-The midfielder arrived in Serie A from Bayer Leverkusen for a fee of £10.8 million in 2011, with his price tag now likely to be more than double Juve's original outlay.
+The midfielder arrived in Serie A from Bayer Leverkusen for a fee of 12.5 million euros in 2011, with his price tag now likely to be more than double Juve's original outlay.